hashkat/hashkat/docs/tutorial12.md

       plain: # Also applies to musical tweets
         Standard: 0.01
         Celebrity: 0.01
-        else: 0.1
+        else: 0.0
       different_ideology: # generally no retweeting of tweets with different ideological content
-        Standard: 0.00
-        Celebrity: 0.00
-        else: 0.0
+        all: 0.0
       same_ideology:
         Standard: 0.01
-        Celebrity: 0.01
         else: 0.2
       humorous:
         Standard: 0.02